Drexel University is one of 12 CRNA schools in Pennsylvania.

 “For the subsequent four quarters, advanced concepts of nurse anesthesia practice are taught to provide the fundamental knowledge base needed to augment students’ ability to tailor the anesthetic management based on the patient’s physiological and pathophysiological state.

-“Clinical Practicum : The nurse anesthesia clinical practicum is offered at one of several sites located in the tri-state area.
+“Clinical Practicum: The nurse anesthesia clinical practicum is offered at one of the several sites located in the tri-state area.
 Under direct supervision of anesthesiologists and/or certified registered nurse anesthetists, students administer all types of anesthesia, including sedation during monitored anesthesia care, general anesthesia, and regional anesthesia.
 Students also gain experience inserting various types of invasive monitors and performing alternative airway techniques.

 “Additional clinical subspecialty rotations provide: